peihaowang/YourNotes/README.md

 ## Install YourNotes
 *YourNotes* is an open-source application first released on Github.
 Since installation package hasn't been released, end users need to download the source code, then compile and run it by themselves.
 To run *YourNotes* successfully, please follow steps below:

-1.Visit *YourNotes* repository page and fork *YourNotes* to your own repositories.
+1. Visit *YourNotes* repository page and fork *YourNotes* to your own repositories.
-2.Clone it to the local disk.
+2. Clone it to the local disk.
-3.Compile the source code with Qt Creator and run the compiled program.
+3. Compile the source code with Qt Creator and run the compiled program.
 Please note that: you may need to be familar with [Qt Creator](http://doc.qt.io/qtcreator/index.html) before.

 Please note that *YourNotes* was developed with Qt 5.5.1 without consideration of the compatibility with Qt4.